openbmc/openbmc-test-automation/docs/redfish_coding_guidelines.md

 reasons:
 -	It simplifies the code base.
--	It allows calling keywords and testcases to keep control over login paramters like USERNAME, PASSWORD, etc.  Consider the following example:
+-	It allows calling keywords and testcases to keep control over login parameters like USERNAME, PASSWORD, etc.  Consider the following example:

     ```
     # Login to redfish with non-standard username/password.